 If the Report Characteristics IE is set to "OnDemand", the NG-RAN node shall return the corresponding measurement results in the MEASUREMENT RESPONSE message, and the LMF shall consider that this reporting has been terminated by the NG-RAN node.
 If the Report Characteristics IE is set to "Periodic", the NG-RAN node shall initiate the corresponding measurements, and it shall reply with the MEASUREMENT RESPONSE message without including any measurement results in the message.
 The NG-RAN node shall then periodically initiate the Measurement Report procedure for the corresponding measurements, with the requested reporting periodicity.

-If the Measurement Beam Information Request IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall include the Measurement Beam Information IE in the Measurement Result IE of the MEASUREMENT RESPONSE message.
+If the Measurement Beam Information Request IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall include the Measurement Beam Information IE in the TRP Measurement Result IE of the MEASUREMENT RESPONSE message.

-If the Measurement Quality IE is included in the Measurement Result IE in the MEASUREMENT RESPONSE message, the LMF may take it into account as the TRP estimate of the measurement quality.
+If the Measurement Quality IE is included in the TRP Measurement Result IE in the MEASUREMENT RESPONSE message, the LMF may take it into account as the TRP estimate of the measurement quality.
 If the Measurement Quality IE includes the Zenith Quality IE, the LMF may take it into account within the angle measurement quality.

 If the Timing Reporting Granularity Factor IE is included in the TRP Measurement Quantities IE in the MEASUREMENT REQUEST message, the NG-RAN node may take it into account when configuring measurements including UL RTOA and gNB Rx-Tx Time Difference.